Take a look at the beta version of dw.com. We're not done yet! Your opinion can help us make it better.

 # Building digital safety for journalism: a survey of selected issues, UNESCO

 Essential reading for keeping up with the latest threats, this study analyzes and explains the 12 main digital threats to journalism, from hacking of journalistic communications to Denial-of-Service attacks on media websites.

 # Journalist Security in the Digital World: A Survey – Are We Using the Right Tools?, CIMA

 Because it's essential to know your users before implementing a project, this survey of how working journalists around the world are (or aren't) using available tools is recommended reading.

-Sets out why encryption is important to human rights in the media and communications field and makes policy recommendations.
+This publication sets out why encryption is important to human rights in the media and communications field and offers policy recommendations.

-Good overview of the main issues surrounding cybersecurity, along with the stakeholders and organizations, presented in an easy-to-read format.
+Presented in an easy-to-read format, this guide gives a good overview of the main issues surrounding cybersecurity, along with the stakeholders and organizations.

-# Women Journalist's Digital Security (PDF), Article 19 & Association of Media Women in Kenya (2016)
+# Women Journalist's Digital Security, Article 19 & Association of Media Women in Kenya

 Resources for digital security trainers

 # Toolkit for Organisational Security Practitioners, Internews & The Engine Room